Control Data Corporation: Card reader and card punch

-The tape transport was followed by the 405 Card Reader and the 415 Card Punch, followed by a series of tape drives and drum printers, all of which were designed in-house.
-The printer business was initially supported by Holley Carburetor in the Rochester, Michigan suburb outside of Detroit.
-They later formalized this by creating a jointly held company, Holley Computer Products.
-Holley later sold its stake back to CDC, the remainder becoming the Rochester Division.
+The tape transport was followed by the CDC 405 Card Reader and CDC 415 Card Punch.
+CDC then developed a series of tape drives and drum printers in house.

-Train printers and band printers in Rochester were developed in a joint venture with NCR and ICL, with CDC holding controlling interest.
-This joint venture was known as Computer Peripherals, Inc. (CPI).
-In the early 80s, it was merged with dot matrix computer printer manufacturer Centronics.

-Norris was particularly interested in breaking out of the punched card–based workflow, where IBM held a stranglehold.
-He eventually decided to buy Rabinow Engineering, one of the pioneers of optical character recognition (OCR) systems.
-The idea was to bypass the entire punched card stage by having the operators simply type onto normal paper pages with an OCR-friendly typewriter font, and then submit those pages to the computer.
-Since a typewritten page contains much more information than a punched card (which has essentially one line of text from a page), this would offer savings all around.
-This seemingly simple task turned out to be much harder than anyone expected, and while CDC became a major player in the early days of OCR systems, OCR has remained a niche product to this day.
-Rabinow's plant in Rockville, MD was closed in 1976, and CDC left the business.

 With the continued delays on the OCR project, it became clear that punched cards were not going to go away any time soon, and CDC had to address this as quickly as possible.
-Although the 405 remained in production, it was an expensive machine to build.
-So another purchase was made, Bridge Engineering, which offered a line of lower-cost as well as higher-speed card punches.
+Although the 405 remained in production, its production costs were high.

+CDC then purchased Bridge Engineering, which offered a line of lower-cost as well as higher-speed card punches.
 All card-handling products were moved to what became the Valley Forge Division after Bridge moved to a new factory, with the tape transports to follow.
 Later, the Valley Forge and Rochester divisions were spun off to form a new joint company with National Cash Register (later NCR Corporation), Computer Peripherals Inc (CPI), to share development and production costs across the two companies.
 ICL later joined the effort.

-Eventually the Rochester Division was sold to Centronics in 1982.
+Printers

+The CDC printer business was initially supported by Holley Carburetor in Rochester, Michigan.
+The two companies later formalized this partnership by creating a jointly held company, Holley Computer Products.
+Holley later sold its stake back to CDC, the remainder becoming the Rochester Division.

+The Rochester Division developed train printers and band printers in a joint venture with National Cash Register (NCL) and International Computers Limited (ICL), with CDC holding a controlling interest.
+This company was named Computer Peripherals, Inc. (CPI).
+CDC in 1982 bought a controlling interest in Centronics, a manufacturer of dot matrix printers and merged CPI into it.

+OCR systems

+Norris was particularly interested in breaking out of the punched card–based workflow, dominated by IBM.
+He bought Rabinow Engineering, a pioner in the manufacture of optical character recognition (OCR) systems.
+The idea was to bypass the entire punched card stage by having the operators simply type content onto normal paper pages, using an OCR-friendly typewriter font.
+The operator could then use a reader to upload the content into the computer.
+Since a typed page contained much more information than a punched card (which has essentially one line of text from a page), this would offer savings all around.

+This seemingly simple task turned out to be much harder than anyone expected, and while CDC became a major player in the early days of OCR systems, OCR has remained a niche product to this day.
+Rabinow's plant in Rockville, MD was closed in 1976, and CDC left the business.

+Service bureaus

 Another side effect of Norris's attempts to diversify was the creation of a number of service bureaus that ran jobs on behalf of smaller companies that could not afford to buy computers.
-This was never very profitable, and in 1965, several managers suggested that the unprofitable centers be closed in a cost-cutting measure.
-Nevertheless, Norris was so convinced of the idea that he refused to accept this, and ordered an across-the-board "belt tightening" instead.
+This was never very profitable, and in 1965, several managers suggested closing the bureaus to save money.
+Norris chose to keep the bureaus and instead ordered an across-the-board "belt tightening".